MLDataAnalytics/pNet/README.md

 ## 🆕 What's New

-**2025-07-25**: Added a self-supervised deep learning framework for mapping [**individualized multi-scale hierarchical brain functional networks (FNs)**](<https://www.biorxiv.org/content/10.1101/2025.04.07.647618v1.abstract>) from fMRI data.
+**2025-07-25**: Added a self-supervised deep learning framework for mapping [**individualized multi-scale hierarchical brain functional networks**](<https://www.biorxiv.org/content/10.1101/2025.04.07.647618v1.abstract>) from fMRI data.
 The method captures both spatially resolved FNs and their inter-scale hierarchical structure, enabling a deeper understanding of brain functional organization and its variability across individuals.

 See ./Hierarchical-FNs/README.md for details.